uviclibraries/laser/index.md

 6. Find objects and designs online for laser cutting
 7. Create and modify 2D designs for engraving
 8. Design a 3D object with tab features for joining
-9. Export designs to .dxf or .svg file formats
+9. Export designs to .svg file format

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }